 Women tend to perceive the problem as part of the relationship.
 They see the issue as problematic and often respond with complaints or criticisms.
 Women should learn how to separate themselves from the issue, focus on listening, and try to understand what is being said, rather than what is perceived.

 Not only do new parents face the daily grind of life, but messy diaper changes, crying babies, and sleepless nights can leave new parents feeling the strain more than ever during the transition to parenthood.

-The stress-reducing conversation gives couples the opportunity to separate the struggles of the day from their relationship, and be able to help one another through it.
+The stress-reducing conversation gives couples the opportunity to separate the struggles of the day from their relationship and help one another.

 So the next time you have one of those “terrible, horrible, no good, very bad days” where your baby is fussy and you’ve spilled coffee down your suit and you think about moving to Australia, share the frustrations of the day with your partner.
 If nothing else, you’ll have the opportunity to feel heard and understood.